MaxKolbysh/Wallee-landing-privacy-policy/docs/index.md

-Welcome on SG Wallee page
+# Welcome on SG Wallee page

+WallEE was developed in SGR Germany in Digital Buisness and Production group.
+App based on AR kit and latest "Apple" SDK.

-system requirements:
+## system requirements:
 - iOS 16
 - Only devices with LIDAR